Why this matters

 NoNoWholesale to retail stores

-Iowa does not require state registration.
+Iowa does not require state registration for basic cottage food sales.

 - Registration